kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 That's correct.
 Hence, it's our minimal working implementation.
 Next, we are going to conditionally call the `add_async_module` and `add_sync_module`.

+## Conditionally adding sync and async module

-So, how do we know if a test module is marked as async?
+How do we know if a test module is marked as async?
 The quickest way to find out is to see how the existing code work!
 Let's do a quick search on the Elixir codebase on those function.
 With that, I found out that `ExUnit.Case` is one of the caller of the function: